ishanshukla97/deep-builder-demo/README.md

 ## Usage

 ### If You have Node and npm installed
- 1. Clone this repo
+ 1. Clone this repot
 2. ```yarn```
 3. ```yarn run```
  **For testing: ```yarn test```**

 ### If You have docker installed
- 1. Clone this repo
+ 1. Clone this report
 2. ```docker build . -t <your image/tag name>```
 3. ```docker run --rm -it -p 80:80/tcp```